 Discrimination and harassment complaints follow the Procedures to Resolve Complaints Regarding Harassment and Discrimination (Board Policy 4640).
 For complete information about District policy on Harassment and Discrimination, see http://hr.fhda.edu/diversity/harrassmentpolicies.

-Because the Procedures encourage following a specified established Informal Process prior to filing a formal written and signed Unlawful Harassment and Discrimination Complaint form, students are advised to first contact the Campus 504/ADA Coordinator, who is an administrator at Foothill and at De Anza charged with implementing the policy and procedure.
+Because the procedures encourage following a specified established Informal Process prior to filing a formal written and signing an Unlawful Harassment and Discrimination Complaint form, students are advised to first contact the Campus 504/ADA Coordinator, who is an administrator charged with implementing the policy and procedure.
 De Anza’s Campus Coordinator is the Dean of Student Development, who will provide advisement to the student and information about the informal and formal complaint procedures.

 The Procedures to Resolve Complaints Regarding Harassment and Discrimination (Board Policy 4640) may be obtained:

-Should a decision be made to file a formal Discrimination Complaint, the District’s forms are also accessed at http://hr.fhda.edu/diversity/harassmentpolicies.
+Should a decision be made to file a formal Harassment and Discrimination Complaint, the District’s forms are also accessed at http://hr.fhda.edu/diversity/harassmentpolicies.

-A Discrimination Complaint can be filed with the California Community College Chancellor’s Office instead of the District.
+A Harassment and Discrimination Complaint can be filed with the California Community College Chancellor’s Office instead of the FHDA District.
 For information, go to http://www.cccco.edu (click on Chancellor's Office tab/, then Divisions, then Legal Affairs, then Discrimination).
 One can access the forms from their website by clicking here.